 Are apples good for gout?
 Read on to discover why the old adage ‘an apple a day keeps the doctor away’ may be closer to the truth than you might think.
 Apples aren’t only beneficial for your overall health, they may also reduce the risk of agonizing gout flare-ups.

 Originating in Central Asia, the apple tree (part of the rose family) is now grown right around the world.

-It’s estimated there are 7,500 different varieties of apples grown worldwide.
-China is the largest producer of apples, followed by the USA, Turkey, and Poland.
+It’s estimated there are 7,500 different varieties of apple grown worldwide.
+China is the largest producer, followed by the USA, Turkey, and Poland.

 Health Benefits of Apples

 It seems there might be some truth in the old Welsh proverb ‘an apple a day keeps the doctor away’…

 Apples (both red and green) are packed full of important vitamins and minerals, such as:

 - vitamins A, B complex, C, E, and K